join()

 The function defines a computation on pseudo table T, which will match its field C with the key of table sequence/record sequence A, compute expression x on each of the corresponding records, make the computing results values of field F to join with T, and return a new pseudo table.

 K can be omitted or represented by #.
-When omitted, K is A’s key by default; when written as #, K is the ordinal number of a record of table A, which means foreign key numberization.
+When omitted, K is A’s key by default; when written as #, K is the sequence number of a record of table A, which means foreign key numberization.
 Simply put, primary key values of the dimension table are natural numbers starting from 1, which are row numbers corresponding to table records.
 In this case, we can directly locate dimension table records according to key values by row numbers.
 This helps speed up association with the dimension table and further increase performance.

 If there is an F field in T, just modify the existing field of A. Use the latest time calculated through now() when time key value is not specified.